My rating: 5 of 5 stars

 The play’s other major motifs reinforce the point that whatever in us is worthwhile is necessarily out of nature, even out of the phenomenal world.
 The pervasive references to eyes and vision, culminating in Gloucester’s blinding, suggest that the only way to see truly is with the more-than-earthly eye: “I stumbled when I saw,” says Gloucester.
 Folly and madness grant insight that the respectable, the worldly, and the “superservicable” do not have, and the riddling fool’s implied spiritual identity with the ethereally good and true Cordelia (“And my poor fool is hang’d!”) reinforces the point.
 Finally, the need for truth (Kent, Edgar) to disguise itself in a world of false appearance (Goneril, Regan, Edmund), down to the revelatory power of the fool’s punning and jesting as against the mundane impotence of Cordelia’s and Kent’s plain speech, suggests that Lear’s ultimate kingdom is not of this earth.

 Still, I have my doubts.
 The blasted Beckettian heathland where so much of the play is set suggests a nature fundamentally evil, not merely fallen; if Shakespearean comedy is based on an opposition between the corrupt court and the redemptive “green world” (per Northrop Frye), the opposition here is between a rotting civilization and a storm-tormented desert, which is to say that there is no opposition at all.
-Even the characters can be read against the grain: is Lear, who seems to lived for more than eighty years in a state of imperious arrogance, really “more sinned against than sinning”? is Cordelia’s self-righteousness (“So young, my lord, and true”) not a defect equal to her sisters’ flattery? are Goneril and Regan so wrong to fear their father’s fierce temper and riotous retinue? is Edmund so misguided in hating his callous father?
+Even the characters can be read against the grain.
+Is Lear, who seems to have lived for more than 80 years in a state of imperious arrogance, really “more sinned against than sinning”?
+Is Cordelia’s self-righteousness (“So young, my lord, and true”) not a defect equal to her sisters’ flattery?
+Are Goneril and Regan so wrong to fear their father’s fierce temper and riotous retinue?
+Is Edmund so misguided in hating his callous father?
 And should we take Shakespeare—loving creator of Portia, Beatrice, Juliet, and Rosalind—to endorse Lear’s staggering and grotesque misogyny?
 Perhaps discriminating between good and evil is misreading the play’s monstrous cosmos, where quiet endurance is more relevant than morality.
 On this reading, violence of all kinds—including Lear’s and Kent’s intemperate speech, Cordelia’s quietly self-aggrandizing stubbornness, and the vulgar raillery of Gloucester’s that opens the play—is the sin, repose the salvation (and the only one nature offers):